KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 ![1000_F_537980864_xHE4dzX6BDQdEvj4nsiiRIHXa8Dl5KfZ](https://github.com/user-attachments/assets/cb99801f-f022-431c-8a06-8b65a0bb9ab6)

+↓ this is very much work in progresso soup

 It's all about the vibes, man.
 Between [Noah Caldwell Gervais](https://www.youtube.com/@broadcaststsatic), [Matthewmatosis](https://www.youtube.com/@Matthewmatosis) and [MrBtongue](https://www.youtube.com/@MrBtongue) (and no doubt countless others), I'm beginning to have an awakening about why people play games.
 Or at least why *I* play games.

 I play them for the *vibes*.
 I think we all do.
 So what's your vibe?
 Today, I'm trying to answer that question for myself.
 So much to unpack here.